Google Sheets SQL: A Complete Guide

 Instead of using column names from your table, you can use the column letters provided by Google Sheets.
 In this example query given above, the column Name is located in column B in the spreadsheet, so using SELECT B you can see that in the resulting table.
 Note that the columns are also separated with commas, but there is no comma after the last column you want to select.

-After selecting the columns, you can add the column that you for to select.
+After selecting the columns, you can add the column you want to select.
 In the example shows, WHERE C=3.
 C refers to the Stars column.

 select three-star hotels only